Provence Walking Tour10 days / Walking Tours

 Optional Excursion - Evening in Paris: Dinner & River Cruise

 Board the TGV train to Paris, where you’ll be met by a representative who will assist with hotel check-in.
 The rest of your day is free to begin acquainting (or re-acquainting) yourself with the French capital.
-Tonight, opt for our Evening in Paris event with dinner at a local restaurant followed by a cruise along the Seine.
+Tonight, opt to have dinner at a local restaurant, followed by a cruise along the Seine.

 Must be booked 20 days before departure

 Evening in Paris: Dinner & River Cruise $109* pp

 Take in the nighttime allure of the City of Light on a special evening excursion.
 The event begins with dinner at a local restaurant.
 After you dine, board a boat cruise along the Seine.
 As you coast along the river and under Paris' bridges, you'll behold the gloriously illuminated monuments of Paris glittering alongside the riverbanks.
 Please note: the dress code may vary depending your restaurant, and your Tour Director will advise you on what to wear, but shorts and sneakers are likely to be considered inappropriate attire.

 Stroll the storied streets and find your own favorite places in Paris

 Optional Excursion - Versailles Palace & Gardens